 - A web server to host your site content.
-I usually prefer a cheap shared hosting package like Bluehost (now you can get a special 50% discount + free domain & free SSL).
+I usually prefer a cheap shared hosting package like Bluehost.
 It should do the job unless you are getting a massive amount of traffic (At that point you can always upgrade).
 Also, most web hosting companies now offer a one-click WordPress install option.

 - WP eStore Plugin, a software that runs on WordPress.

 - Compact Audio Player plugin, a software that allows you to play music/mp3.

 Once your web server is ready and WordPress has been successfully installed you will receive a URL like the following:

 It will allow you to login to the administrator area of your site from which you can control/manage your website.